Data Centers in Cheyenne

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps located within Cheyenne, as of September 2025.
-Businesses access major cloud providers like AWS, Google Cloud, and Microsoft Azure through dedicated network connections to the primary hub in Denver.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Cheyenne data centers as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through dedicated network links to interconnection hubs in Denver.

-Internet Exchange Points (IXPs): Public peering is not a feature of this market.
-Interconnection is handled through private peering arrangements within local data centers or routed through major exchange points in Denver.
+Internet Exchange Points (IXPs) Public peering is limited within Cheyenne.
+Most network interconnection is handled privately between carriers within local data centers or routed through major exchange points in Denver to optimize traffic flow and reduce latency.

 Power Analysis

-Power Grid Reliability: The power grid is well-engineered to support the state's significant energy sector.
-Data centers in the area benefit from this sturdy infrastructure, with redundant power feeds available to ensure high levels of uptime.
+Power Grid Reliability Wyoming's power grid is reliable and engineered to support industrial operations.
+Data centers in the Cheyenne area benefit from stable power infrastructure, with many facilities offering redundant connections to multiple substations to ensure high levels of uptime.

 Market Access, Business & Tax Climate